Systems Thinking helps people understand more clearly the complexity of markets.

 In our persistent efforts to create economic growth, we forget that the economy has a natural rate of growth.
 Rapid rates of business growth, brought on by market intervention, frequently outrun the capability of businesses to generate capital to support that growth.
 High rates of broader economic growth have the same effect.
 High rates of consumption eat away at capital growth, which slows future consumption.

-The “low cost” bidding process employed by government frequently leads to the early crumbling of vital infrastructure.
+The “low cost” bidding process employed by the government frequently leads to the early crumbling of vital infrastructure, imposing higher costs on future taxpayers.

 As logical as it may seem, dividing a problem into smaller problems seldom works.
 If you have a big problem, you must treat it as such.
 You may have to take sequential steps to the solution, but you must coordinate these steps to solve the single problem.